Flank/flank-dashboard/docs/09_firebase_deployment.md

 Then, using Sentry CLI one should update source maps as described in the [Updating Source Maps](https://github.com/platform-platform/monorepo/blob/master/metrics/web/docs/features/metrics_logger/01_metrics_logger_design.md#updating-source-maps) section of the Metrics Logger document.

-Once you've build the application, you can proceed to deploying to the Firebase Hosting.
+Once you've built the application, you can proceed to deploying to the Firebase Hosting.

 ### Deploying Flutter application